 In this finale quiz, we'll apply what we know about random variables and probability distributions to real-world problems.

-Since these applications are inspired by real-life scenarios, they're more challenging than the problems we looked it in the last two quizzes.
+Since these applications are inspired by real-life scenarios, they're more challenging than the problems we looked at in the last two quizzes.

 The final problem in particular requires calculus; it may be skipped without loss.

 failures per second.
-If is the number of breakdowns in the length of time since its release, then is distributed like a Poisson variable: What is the expected number of failuresThe display of a certain phone brand gives out at random instants in time at a constant rate of
+If is the number of breakdowns in the length of time since its release, then is distributed like a Poisson variable, which means: What is the expected number of failuresThe display of a certain phone brand gives out at random instants in time at a constant rate of

 Hint: The exponential function is defined by the infinite sum